Van Houtte's

 Locations in Montreal include 500 Sherbrooke Street West, 359 President Kennedy, 165 St. Paul Street West, 2000 McGill College, plus others listed on the website.
 There's even an intriguing blog about coffee in Paris.
 To locate a Van Houtte cafe-bistro nearest you, use the website's Find a cafe-bistro locator.
 The typical cafe-bistro menu includes filtered and espresso-based special coffees, muffins, bagels and croissants, ciabattas, wraps, tortilla club, whole-grain sandwiches, foccacios and hot meals.

+Of course, no bistro is without its offering of decadent desserts.
 Jazz and blues are piped into each cafe-bistro.
 WiFi at all locations.
 Special Van Houtte K cups are also available.
 Do you prefer woodsy or fruity coffees?
 Find out on Van Houtte's Discover Your Coffee Profile quiz.

 The Second Cup